Blessed (2004 film): Production

-The working title of the film was "Samantha's Child", the title under which it was released in the United States.
+The working title of the film was Samantha's Child, the title under which it was released in the United States.
+Filming took place mainly in Bucharest, Romania, with some location shooting in New York City.

 During filming, David Hemmings suffered a heart attack and was pronounced dead on the scene, according to his agent Liz Nelson: "he had just finished his final shots of the day and was going back to his dressing room".
-The production was filmed on locations in New York City and Romania, including Bucharest.
+Because he died before post-production, Hemmings' ADR had to be recorded by impressionist Rory Bremner.
+The film was dedicated to his memory.

 Reception

-Critical reception for Blessed has been negative, with Bloody Disgusting saying "Consider yourself Blessed that you've never had to sit through DEJ and Warner Home Video's lackluster drama/thriller starring Heather Graham."
-Cinema Crazed described Blessed as "a horribly written, terribly directed, muddled piece of tripe that takes every advantage to mimic "Rosemary's Baby" and fails big time".
+Critical reception for Blessed has been negative.
+A review in Bloody Disgusting reads "Consider yourself Blessed that you've never had to sit through DEJ and Warner Home Video's lackluster drama/thriller starring Heather Graham."

+Cinema Crazed described Blessed as "a horribly written, terribly directed, muddled piece of tripe that takes every advantage to mimic Rosemary's Baby and fails big time".

 EfilmCritic.com wrote that "horror hounds will undoubtedly walk away disappointed...if they're not fast asleep."